doGregor/SBD-SCD-pipeline/README.md

 For this sepcific dataset: utilized data, optional data preprocessing, detailed evaluation results, config for model training.

 `sentence_boundary_detection/evaluation/`
-Script to evaluate predictions in CoNLL-2003 format.
+Script to evaluate predictions in CoNLL-2003 format with our labels.

 `sentence_boundary_detection/training/`
 Scripts that are necessary to train a model with a given config and given data (for details see bottom of the page)